 Professional Certificate in Understanding Childhood Trauma

-This Certificate is designed to support non-specialist and early carer WA-based professionals currently working with children and young people impacted by abuse and neglect to develop a trauma-informed understanding of child abuse and neglect.
-The Professional Certificate in Understanding Childhood Trauma contains five topics which should take you up to 30 hours to complete.
-The Course is flexible and designed for you to work through the content at your own pace within a two-month period.
+The Professional Certificate in Understanding Childhood Trauma is designed to support non-specialist and early carer WA-based professionals currently working with children and young people impacted by abuse and neglect to develop a trauma-informed understanding of child abuse and neglect.
+It contains five topics which should take you up to 30 hours to complete.
+The Course is flexible and designed for you to work through the content at your own pace within an six week period.

 - Learn to recognise different types of child abuse and neglect.